MDR Symphony Orchestra. Live broadcast 2017. By kind permission of MDR

 - Berlioz L’Enfance du Christ – Swedish Radio Symphony Orchestra – Robin Ticciati

 Plans this season and beyond include returning to the Theater an der Wien to sing Sprecher Die Zauberflöte with René Jacobs; and the roles of The Blind Man/Alphonse in the world première of Mark Grey Frankenstein at La Monnaie Brussels.
-Concert plans include Bernstein Songfest with MDR Sinfonieorchester Leipzig, and Bach Christmas Oratorio with the London Philharmonic Orchestra and Vladimir Jurowski.
+Concert plans include Bernstein Songfest with MDR Sinfonieorchester Leipzig, Bach Christmas Oratorio with the London Philharmonic Orchestra and Vladimir Jurowski, and Handel Messiah with the Melbourne Symphony Orchestra.
 He will return to give recitals at Wigmore Hall and the Oxford Lieder Festival.

 Previous concerts have included Britten War Requiem with Melbourne and Sapporo Symphony Orchestras; Mozart Requiem with the Auckland Philharmonic Orchestra and Bernard Labadie; Beethoven Symphony No 9 and Penderecki 3 Chinese Songs with the Ulster Orchestra; Mauregato in Schubert Alfonso und Estrella with the Salzburg Mozarteum Orchester and Ivor Bolton; Berlioz L’Enfance du Christ with Swedish Radio Symphony Orchestra and Robin Ticciati; Haydn Creation with the Iceland Symphony and Salzburg Mozarteum Orchestras, and Potsdammer Kammerakademie with Antonello Manacorda; Die Jahreszeiten with the Semperoper Dresden; and a tour of Telemann Brockes Passion with Raphaël Pichon and Ensemble Pygmalion and regular appearances with the Scottish Chamber Orchestra.